 - Information related to access to the Internet or mobile network, such as IP address and name of the access provider.

-2.2.
-What is the data used for and how is it processed?
+2.2 What are the data used for and how are they processed?

-- Communications with users and transmission of information in connection with fraud warnings and fraud monitoring, on behalf of the card issuer and as operator of one (e.g. provision of invoices) via one and the mobile device;
+- Communication with the Users and transmission of information in connection with fraud warnings and monitoring, on behalf of the payment card issuer and as operator of „one“ (for example provision of invoices) via „one“ and the mobile device;

-- Receipt of messages from Users, e.g. via the contact form;
+- Receipt of messages from Users, for example via the contact form;

-- Display of transactions and invoices on behalf of the card issuer;
+- Display of transactions and invoices on behalf of the payment card issuer;

-- Transmitting confirmation requests, e.g. for confirmation of online payments by push notification or SMS code;
+- Transmitting confirmation requests, for example for confirmation of online payments by push notification or SMS code;

-- Establishing a secure connection between one and Users' mobile devices;
+- Establishing a secure connection between „one“ and the Users' mobile devices;

 - Operation of the surprize rewards shop and point accounting;